Add a project manually

 Step 10: Create the prime contract (optional)

-This step is applicable if you selected to import or create cost codes in step 9.
+This step applies only if you chose to import or create cost codes in Step 9.

 1. Select the Contractor Company.